bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

    \item [aclsupport=yes|no]  \\
    :index:`[TAG=aclsupport] <single: aclsupport>`
-   :index:`[TAG=Directive->aclsupport] <pair: Directive; aclsupport>`
+   :index:`[TAG=Directive->aclsupport] <single: Directive; aclsupport>`

 .. _ACLSupport:

-      The default is {\bf yes} since Bareos 18.2.
-If this option is set to yes, and you have the POSIX {\bf libacl} installed on your Linux system, Bareos will backup the file and directory Unix Access Control Lists (ACL) as defined in IEEE Std 1003.1e draft 17 and "POSIX.1e" (abandoned).
+      The default is :strong:`yes` since Bareos 18.2.
+If this option is set to yes, and you have the POSIX :strong:`libacl` installed on your Linux system, Bareos will backup the file and directory Unix Access Control Lists (ACL) as defined in IEEE Std 1003.1e draft 17 and "POSIX.1e" (abandoned).
 This feature is available on Unix systems only and requires the Linux ACL library.
-Bareos is automatically compiled with ACL support if the {\bf libacl} library is installed on your Linux system (shown in config.out).
+Bareos is automatically compiled with ACL support if the :strong:`libacl` library is installed on your Linux system (shown in config.out).
 While restoring the files Bareos will try to restore the ACLs, if there is no ACL support available on the system, Bareos restores the files and directories but